ResearchObject/ro-crate/docs/1.2-DRAFT/profiles.md

 }
 ```

-The referenced role SHOULD be declared as a `DefinedTerm` contextual entity.
+The referenced role do not need to be declared as a `DefinedTerm` contextual entity unless it differs from the recommended [predefined roles](https://www.w3.org/TR/dx-prof/#resource-roles-vocab):
-The recommended [predefined roles](https://www.w3.org/TR/dx-prof/#resource-roles-vocab) from the Profiles Vocabulary are:

 ```json
 {